-- the direct observation of the worker of using, and/or the physical behavioural symptoms of being impaired by, alcohol and/or other drugs; and/or - unusual and/or inexplicable actions by the worker; - There is evidence that the worker is involved in the use or possession of alcohol and/or other drugs while working; or - The worker has breached safety provisions or procedures.
+- a) the direct observation of the worker of use of, and/or the physical behavioural symptoms of being impaired by, alcohol and/or other drugs; and/or - b) unusual and/or inexplicable actions by the worker; - There is evidence that the worker is involved in the use or possession of alcohol and/or other drugs while working; or - ii.
+The worker has breached safety precautions or procedures.